-Tell your doctor if you are taking any of these medicines.
+Tell your doctor if you are taking any regular medicines.

-Zoely is a type of the combined pill whereas the mini pill is a hormonal contraceptive pill which only contains progesterone as opposed to both estrogen and progesterone.
+Zoely is a type of combined pill whereas the mini pill only contains a progestogen as opposed to both an oestrogen and a progestogen.
 The mini pill may suit women who are unable to take the combined pill as it does not pose the same health risks.

-Zoely is a relatively new type of the pill and contains similar ingredients to Qlaria, another type of the combined pill.
+Zoely is a relatively new type of pill and contains similar ingredients to Qlaria, another type of combined contraceptive pill.
 Dr Felix stocks all available types of the pill within the UK.
-The mini pill is a good option for women who cannot take the combined pill for health reasons.
-The vaginal ring or patch work in the same way as the pill, without the need to remember to take it everyday.
+The mini pill is a good alternative for women who cannot take the combined pill for health reasons.
+The vaginal ring or patchwork in the same way as the pill, without the need to remember to take it every day.
 If you would prefer a longer term option, a GP or family planning clinic can administer the injection, implant, hormonal or copper coil.

 We’re a fully regulated pharmacy, with qualified doctors and happy customers